vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 }
 ```

-Why not hardcode values in the module call you ask?
+Why not hardcode all the values in the module call you ask?

 A `.tfvars` file acts as a clean, simple *input sheet* for an environment.
 Someone less familiar with Terraform would immediately see all the key parameters instead of needing to look in the configuration files.
 You can also easily override them using `terraform apply -var="location=westeurope"` which makes automation easier.